steforster/bms1-binary-message-stream-format/README.md

 I do not recommend to implement a BMS1 serializer using reflection and attributes (in C# speak).
 You get much better control over serialization and versioning when implementing interfaces like the ones below.
-You can keep XML and/or Json serialization attributes in your data transfer objects (DTO) but you also implement interface IBms1Block on the DTO to programmatically serialize and deserialize from BMS1.
+You can keep XML and/or Json serialization attributes in your data transfer objects (DTO).
+But you also implement interface IBms1Block on the DTO to programmatically serialize and deserialize from BMS1.
 In the end this approach will be less error prone, better maintainable and understandable than the declarative approach.

 	public interface IBms1Block